kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 * [Data](https://github.com/kevgross89/Apple-TV-Movie-Recommendation-Engine/tree/main/Data)
 * [Images](https://github.com/kevgross89/Apple-TV-Movie-Recommendation-Engine/tree/main/Images)

 This project was created in a Python 3 Jupyter Notebook.
 To re-create this project, download the three data files from the `Data` links below.
 Additionally, since this project uses various `Surprise` packages, please make sure that it is installed on your computer (`pip install scikit-surprise`).
+All of the packages used can also be found [HERE](https://github.com/kevgross89/Apple-TV-Movie-Recommendation-Engine/blob/main/Import_Requirements.txt).

 ## Business Understanding